-The financial strength of OneFamily is underpinned by management of over £7 billion in assets, and the 2022 solvency report shows a strong and improving financial position with a Solvency Capital Requirement Ratio of 340% at the end of 2022 (compared to 227% at the end of 2021).
+We have no concerns about the financial strength of OneFamily, which is underpinned by management of over £5.5 billion in assets, and the 2023 solvency report shows a very strong financial position with a Solvency Capital Requirement Ratio of 285% at the end of 2023 (compared to 227% at the end of 2021 and 307% at the end of 2022).

 As a ringfenced insurer, policyholders would be protected in the unlikely event of bankruptcy.
-As the accounts with asset managers are held in pooled funds OneFamily is relatively protected from fraud at the asset managers.
+As the accounts with asset managers are held in pooled funds, OneFamily is relatively protected from fraud at the asset manager.
 OneFamily has appropriate fraud controls in place.
+This includes internal six-monthly phishing testing being carried out, something which is due to increase in frequency in the future.